auth0/docs/articles/saas-apps.md

 ### Authorization:

-* Once a user is authenticated, he gets access to __folders/files__ he owns, and folders that were shared with him.
+* Once a user is authenticated and gets an access to files and folders shared with or owned by the user.
 * Users get access to their own personal account and to any organization they belong to.

 ### Modeling this in Auth0